 Reality is not the problem here.
 It is our beliefs.

 Our beliefs tend to create our reality, not the other way around.

 Our beliefs shape how we perceive the world, how we make sense of it and then magically (almost) create actions to support that belief.
 If we believe it’s possible (to do almost the impossible), we will take massive action to try to make it happen.
-You see this with children, who are inspired to make a difference, to learn a sport or to master a subject.
+You see this with children, who are inspired to make a difference, to learn a sport, or to master a subject.
 Their efforts follow their beliefs.

 On the opposite side of things, if we believe something to be impossible, we will simply do nothing.
 When your son states that sports are stupid, he would never invest in something ‘stupid.’

-Whatever we believe, we must act consistent with those beliefs.
+Whatever we believe, we must act consistently with those beliefs.
 We (unknowingly) create a world that is consistent with that belief.
 The child who sees sports as stupid will only find stupid comments to make about the sport.

 Why is this a problem?
 Well, if your child holds a limiting belief, that belief will set the limits on their life.
 It will set the limits on what they attempt.
-Beliefs set limits on persistence, happiness and many other traits.
-Beliefs open or close the doors to life happiness, satisfaction and success.
+Beliefs set limits on persistence, happiness, and many other traits.
+Beliefs open or close the doors to life happiness, satisfaction, and success.

 It is important to notice is that once a child adopts a particular belief; they see the world through those beliefs.
 It becomes reality.
 In fact, kids (and adults) find it very difficult to perceive life from any other perspective.

 1. Don’t get seduced into feeding the negative beliefs.